ESOF-423/FireBindex/docs/UserDocumentation.md

 - Click the **Submit** button

 ### Add a New Admin
+### **Disclosure:**
+**ANY ADDED ADMIN WILL HAVE FULL SYSTEM ACCESS AND CONTROL OVER DATA**
 - Log into Bindex.tk as instructed above
 - Click on **Create New** in navigation bar at the top of the screen and select **Admin**
 - You should see a form on the screen to add a admin
 - Enter the admin's information
 - Click the **Submit** button
+- New Admins will be able to sign in with the credentials you created

 ### Check Members in to Events

-- Log into Bindex.tk as instructed above
+- It is recommended that you log out of Bindex.tk before signing a member in, in case you were to forget to log off of the computer accessible to other afterwards
 - Click the **Member Check In** button in the navigation bar at the top of the screen
 - You should see a list of events happening at the Belgrade Senior Center
 - Choose the event you would like to sign into and click the **Sign in to Event** button on the right
-- You should now see two fields where you can enter your first and last name followed by a table showing all members
+- You should now see two fields where you can enter their first and last name followed by a table showing all members
-- Enter your first and last name (this is not case sensitive) and click the **Check In** button OR
+- Enter their first and last name (this is not case sensitive) and click the **Check In** button
-- Find your name on the list of members and click **Check In**

 ### View All Members